plozdev/edutasker/README.md

-# P_Learning App
+# LearnShpere

-**P_Learning App** is a learning support application designed for students to connect and enhance their group learning experience efficiently and conveniently.
+**LearnSphere** is a smart study management app designed to help students organize their learning materials, practice for exams, and stay on top of their academic tasks.
+With a focus on efficiency and accessibility, LearnSphere empowers users to achieve their academic goals effectively.

 ## 🚀 Key Features
 - **Sign Up / Log In**: Secure and easy access using Firebase Authentication.